 After completion of the required clinical testing, a BLA is prepared and submitted to the FDA.
-FDA approval of the BLA is required before marketing of the product may begin in the U.S..
-The BLA must include the results of all preclinical, clinical, and other testing, compilation of data relating to the product's pharmacology, chemistry, manufacture, and controls as well as proposed labeling for the product.
-The FDA has 60 days from its receipt of a BLA to determine whether the application will be accepted for filing based on the agency's threshold determination that it is sufficiently complete to permit substantive review.
+FDA approval of the BLA is required before marketing of the product may begin in the U.S. The BLA must include the results of all preclinical, clinical, and other testing, compilation of data relating to the product's pharmacology, chemistry, manufacture, and controls, as well as proposed labeling for the product.

+Under the Prescription Drug User Fee Act ("PDFUA"), the FDA has 60 days from its receipt of a BLA to determine whether the application will be accepted for filing based on the agency's threshold determination that it is sufficiently complete to permit substantive review.
 Once the submission is accepted for filing, the FDA begins an in-depth review.
-The FDA has agreed to certain performance goals in the review of BLAs.
-Most such applications for standard review biologic products are reviewed within 10 months of the date the FDA receives the BLA; most applications for priority review biologics are reviewed within six months of the date the FDA receives the BLA.
-Priority review can be applied to a biologic that the FDA determines has the potential to treat a serious or life-threatening condition and, if approved, would be a significant improvement in safety or effectiveness compared to available therapies.
-The review process for both standard and priority review may be extended by the FDA for three additional months to consider certain late-submitted information, or information intended to clarify information already provided in the submission.
+Under PDUFA, the FDA has agreed to certain performance goals in the review of BLAs.
+Under Standard Review, applications for new biologic products are reviewed within 10 months of the date the FDA filed the BLA (approximately 60 days after receipt); under Priority Review, BLAs are reviewed within six months of the date the FDA filed the BLA.
+Priority Review can be applied to a biologic that the FDA determines has the potential to treat a serious or life-threatening condition and, if approved, would be a significant improvement in safety or effectiveness compared to available therapies.
+The FDA does not always meet its PDUFA goal dates for Standard and Priority BLAs, and the review process can be extended by FDA requests for additional information or clarification.